influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### K8sAutoscale

-Create a node that can trigger autoscale events for a kubernetes cluster.
+Create a node that can trigger autoscale events for a Kubernetes cluster.

 ```javascript